TradeTracker/docs/docs/dashboard.md

 ![Drawdown](documentation-images/drawdown.png)

-*Dawdown is an important to metric to measure, comparing portfolio performance or menitoring personal trading performance.*
+*Dawdown is an important metric to measure portfolio performance or monitor personal trading performance.*

 ### PNL %
 gdsgsdg